 Tuition and Fees

-To calculate tuition costs, simple multiply the total number of credit hours times $139.
-As an example, an Ohio resident taking a three credit hour class would pay $417 (3 credit hours X $139).
-Many degree-seeking students take an average of 15 credit hours per semester, so an average tuition cost for the year would be $3,648 (30 total credit hours X $139).
+To calculate tuition costs, simply multiply the total number of credit hours times $170.
+As an example, an Ohio resident taking a three credit hour class would pay $510 (3 credit hours X $170).
+Many degree-seeking students take an average of 15 credit hours per semester, so an average tuition cost for the year would be $5,100 (30 total credit hours X $170).

 Choose one of the following below to find your applicable fees.
 The Schedule of Current Fees show the fees that apply to students regardless of program or course selection.
 View Course-Specific Fees and click on the individual course to see which fees will be assessed based on your chosen classes.

 Students (age 60 and over) who are Ohio residents will have tuition waived if they elect to audit credit courses.
-All other charges, including but not limited to books, registration fees, lab/course fees, and safety/security fees, will be assessed.
+All other charges, including but not limited to books, lab/course fees, and safety/security fees, will be assessed.
 Students are responsible for paying these additional charges by the published payment deadline for the semester.
-If no payment is made, the course registration will be cleared and the senior citizen will be required to pay the re-registration fee to re-enroll.
+If no payment is made, the course registration will be cleared.

 Enrollment for senior citizens who wish to audit will be on a space-available basis and opens 10 days prior to the first day of each term.
 Financial aid is not available for senior citizen waiver registrations as courses are taken for audit only.